Truncated Kernel Stochastic Gradient Descent on Spheres: Notations, Theoretical Background and Algorithms

 The T-kernel SGD algorithm, based on kernel design, will lead to high computational costs.
 Specifically, the total computational time for $n$ iterations exceeds $\mathcal{O}(n^2)$.
 Therefore, it is necessary to develop an equivalent verision of T-kernel SGD that requires computational time not exceeding $\mathcal{O}(n^{1+\epsilon})$ for $n$ iterations with $0<\epsilon<1$.

 We begin by analyzing the computation time of the original T-kernel SGD over $n$ iterations.
-For simplicity, we assume that evaluating one kernel $K_k(X_i, x)$ at point $x$ requires $\mathcal{O}(1)$ computational time.
-The expression for the $n$-th iteration $\hat{f}_n$ is given by
+It is clear from the following expressions that the computational time to evaluate a kernel function $K_k(X_i, x)$ at point $x$ exceeds $\mathcal{O}(1)$.
+Based on the expression for $\hat{f}_n$ at the n-th iteration, where $\alpha_{i,k}$ are coefficients,